 The Community-Engaged Scholarship fund encourages and supports scholarly work that involves faculty and communities in co-creating knowledge and exchanging resources in the context of partnership and reciprocity to advance the public good.

-The ICES Faculty Advisory Group determines awards, which are administered through ICES in cooperation with College where the faculty awardee is located.
+The Community Engagement Faculty Advisory Group determines awards, which are administered through Community Engagement in cooperation with the college or school where the faculty awardee is located.

 Historically, faculty grantees have shared the results of their work with campus peers at a Spring President's Engaged Scholarship Awards ceremony.
 In many cases, projects have led to faculty publications and presentations at professional conferences as well.

 - Community women entrepreneurship training (PDF) , submitted by: Dr. Denise Williams, College of Management

 - Urban Soil Assessment and Education Collaboration (PDF) , submitted by: Julie Maxson, Department of Natural Sciences, College of Science Community Partner: Urban Roots